The Pros and Cons of Buying a House

 If you’re planning to rent, what will you do if a rent increase exceeds your budget?
-Are you prepared to pull up stakes in 30 to 60 days if your landlord decides to sell the rental to a new owner?
+Are you prepared to leave in 30 to 60 days if your landlord decides to sell to a new owner?

 Are You Prepared to Put in the Time and Effort?

-Homeownership can require more than just money; there’s emotional and physical labor as well.
-Things like lawn maintenance, basic repairs, and upkeep—even if you’re hiring someone to do it for you—take time and effort (and if you're outsourcing, money).
+Homeownership can require more than just money; there’s physical labor and time as well.
+Things like lawn maintenance, basic repairs, and upkeep—take time and effort (and if you're outsourcing, money).

-For most homeowners, it’s a labor of love, and the effort is rewarded with satisfaction.
-It’s important, though, to be sure that you’re ready for all the responsibilities that come with homeownership before you make your final decision.
+It’s important to be sure that you’re ready for all the responsibilities that come with homeownership before you make your final decision.

 Where Do You Want to Live?

-Whether renting or buying, it’s important to consider all of the things that come along with every potential location.
-If you have children, or plan to have children, schools will certainly be a factor, along with other considerations, such as yard size, proximity to parks and green spaces, as well as the overall safety of the neighborhood.
+Whether renting or buying, it’s important to consider the things that come along with every potential location.
+If you have children, or plan to have children, schools, yard size, proximity to parks and green spaces, and safety will be considerations.

-You will also want to consider the day-to-day factors, such as proximity to work, entertainment, and friends and family.
-Take some time to imagine the unique benefits and challenges for each potential location.
-Parking and nighttime noise, for example, are factors that may not be immediately obvious when you’re touring a property, but will certainly affect your quality of life.
+You will also want to consider day-to-day factors, such as proximity to work, entertainment, and friends and family.
+Imagine the unique benefits and challenges for each potential location.

 Deciding to Rent or Buy